Example image

 These intervals are the only training that gives me energy and does not cause symptoms.
 I have only been doing it for three weeks and I notice improvements: less overwhelmed by the senses, fewer triggers for panic/anxiety, I sleep through the night, less fatigue/headache.

-✅ You finally have the right knowledge and tools to reduce your headaches, brain fog, dizziness, sensory overload, and sensitivity to light and sound.
+✅ You finally have the right knowledge and tools to reduce your headaches, brain fog, dizziness, overstimulation, and light-/sound sensitivity.

 ✅ Not doing more, but doing smarter.
 From a thousand vague pieces of advice to focusing on two powerful methods.

-✅ You can perform daily tasks again, like grocery shopping or having conversations, without losing all your energy.
+✅ You can perform daily tasks and do things spontaneously, like grocery shopping or having conversations, without losing all your energy or having to plan every minute.

 Hi, I’m Silvie, 33 years old and I live in the Netherlands.
 In May 2017, I was in a scooter accident and suffered a concussion and whiplash.